 Also visit: The charming old town of Cefalu, Sicily.

-From the beach, walk across shallow water (at low tide) to reach the peninsula.
-Once here, you can explore the protected area, home to rare plants and trees, and visit the museum in the house on the hill.
-The museum was closed when we visited, but you can check their website for updates and opening times.
+To get there, we walked across shallow water from the beach (only doable at low tide) to reach the peninsula.
+There’s a protected area to explore, home to rare plants and trees, and a museum in the house on the hill.
+Unfortunately, the museum was closed when we visited, but you can check their website for updates and opening times.

 Tip: Alternatively, you can use the Taormina – Mazzarò cable car.
-The cable car costs 3 EUR / 3.25 USD each way.
+The cable car costs 6 EUR one way or 10 EUR return.
 Please check in advance that it’s running (it was out of order for our visit).

 Facilities and Activities at Isola Bella

-The area around Isola Bella is excellent for swimming as the water is crystal clear.
-However, the beach is both sandy and stony, so you might want to bring water shoes to save your feet!
+We loved swimming at Isola Bella, as the water is crystal clear.
+However, the beach is both sandy and stony, so we recommend bringing water shoes for more comfort.

-For sunbathing, take your own towel or rent a daybed at one of the beach clubs.
-These clubs also serve drinks and food to go, so you won’t need to bring a picnic with you.
+We just brought our own towels, but there’s an option to rent a daybed at one of the beach clubs.
+These clubs also serve drinks and food to go, so you won’t need to bring a picnic.
 Massage therapists stroll the beach, but make sure to agree on the price beforehand.

 You can visit Isola Bella every day (except Monday) from 9 AM until one hour before sunset.

-Good to know: Other lovely beaches nearby are Naxos and Mazzarò Beach (close to the cable car).
+Good to know: We also loved the nearby beaches of Naxos and Mazzarò Beach (close to the cable car).

-We recommend buying a panini in town (StritFUD is the best!) and escaping the heat for a few hours in this relaxing and peaceful place.
-Explore the gardens, sit quietly in the shade, and enjoy a picnic lunch with a view.
+We bought a panini in town (StritFUD is the best!) and escaped the heat for a few hours in this relaxing and peaceful place.
+Definitely one of our favorite spots for a picnic!

 Opening Times & Entrance Fee: Open daily from 9 AM until sunset.
 Free entry.